 I look for the smartest investors in the world & invest alongside them

-As you can imagine I’ve spent years and years searching out the world’s sharpest investors.
+Anyone that knows me, knows I’ve obsessively spent years and years searching out the world’s sharpest investors.

 After years of painstaking research and having read 1000s of reports from over 200 world class investors, I finally narrowed down my shortlist to a top 10 based on track records and of course, their reasoning behind every investment decision they’ve made.